 Chasing investors, not customers

-Finding an investor can seem like the biggest thing on your agenda, but remember it is the customers who are going to become the market for your company, not your investor.
+Finding an investor can seem like the biggest thing on your agenda, but remember, it is the customers who will become the market for your company, not your investor.

 How are you funding your startup, is your investor being too stingy?
 Making sure you have enough funds to be in business can go a long way to make your startup last.